 Make sure you are in a well ventilated space, have an air purifier if sharing the space and you are wearing proper safety equipment.
 Something to protect your eyes and your lungs.
 Do it every time.
 The last thing you want is for your art to cause you harm.
 Protect yourself!

 My favourite mask to use for everything I do with pyrography is RZ Mask.
-The M model is my favourite but they have so many to choose from and in so many different colors...
+The M2 model is my favourite because it fits with my top pun or pony tail but they have so many to choose from and in so many different colors...
 They all have activated carbon filters which are replaceable and the mesh mask shell and valves are washable and reusable.
 They are comfortable, breathable and are 99% efficient against particulates down to 0.1 microns in size.

 Choose the right sandpaper